 Retail traders are also unable to affect the forex markets with their trades because they are far too small to make any waves.
 Their role is to react to what is going on in the wider market and to position themselves accordingly.

 Retail traders are focused on price fluctuations.
-Meaning, when a forex trader trades forex, the goal is to focus on a particular currency and search for price movements in order to make profits.
-Some have fat pockets, some roll thin, but all of them engage in Forex trading simply to make bucket loads of cash.
+When a forex trader trades forex, the goal is to focus on a particular currency and search for price movements to make profits.
+Some have fat pockets, some roll thin, but all of them engage in Forex trading simply to make bucketloads of cash.

 So, now you know who the market participants are in the forex market.
 As you can see, the forex market is complex and is used in various forms including global electronic trading.
 This is why it has become so accessible in recent years for any trader who wishes to trade currencies like the Swiss franc, New Zealand Dollar, the Australian Dollar, the Canadian Dollar, the British Pound, Euro, and many more.

 Once you graduate from the HTT Trading Academy, you might just end up joining this crowd.

 But let’s not get ahead of ourselves.
 Next up, what is a currency pair?